Washington State Ferry Workers

 In addition to claims under the Jones Act, Washington State workers also have claims for damages caused by an unseaworthy vessel.
 The duty to provide a seaworthy vessel means that a vessel must be reasonably fit for its intended purpose and use.
 An improperly designed or maintained vessel may be an unseaworthy vessel.
 A vessel that is not properly manned, or failure to assign an adequate number of crew to safely do a task, creates andunseaworthy condition.
 Tools and equipment that fail under normal and expected use are presumed to be unseaworthy.

 When a crewman is injured aboard a Washington State ferry, the State immediately begins an investigation to attempt to limit the compensation that may be paid the injured the crewman.
 Shouldn’t you have an experienced maritime injury lawyer working on your side?

-Maritime injury lawyer James M. Beard has represented hundreds of injured maritime workers.
-Over his 30 year career, utilizing the Jones Act, Beard has recovered millions of dollars in compensation for his clients located throughout the United States.
-Beard understands how injuries occur to crewmen working aboard ships, tugs, fishing vessels, and ferries.
+Maritime injury lawyer James M. Beard and his partners at Johnson Beard & Trueb PC have represented hundreds of injured maritime workers.
+Over his 30 year career, utilizing the Jones Act, Beard has recovered millions of dollars in compensation for their clients located throughout the United States.
+He understands how injuries occur to crewmen working aboard ships, tugs, fishing vessels, and ferries.
 Let him put his years of maritime experience to work for you to obtain the compensation for your injuries you are entitled to under Federal law.

-Beard represents injured crewmen on a contingency fee basis.
+Johnson Beard & Trueb PC represents injured crewmen on a contingency fee basis.
 You owe no fees unless there is a successful recovery in your case.
-Beard is always on the side of the injured maritime worker.
-Contact Beard to discuss your maritime injury case at 1-800-621-1091.
+They are always on the side of the injured maritime worker.
+Contact them to discuss your maritime injury case at 1-800-621-1091.